elastic/kibana/x-pack/plugins/inference/README.md

 It's basically just making sure that the LLM will call the single tool that is exposed via the provided `schema`.
 It also drops the token count info to simplify usage.

-Similar to `chatComplete`, `output` supports two mode: normal full response mode by default, and optional streaming mode by passing the `stream: true` parameter.
+Similar to `chatComplete`, `output` supports two modes: normal full response mode by default, and optional streaming mode by passing the `stream: true` parameter.

 ```ts
 import { ToolSchema } from '@kbn/inference-common';